sequelize/website/versioned_docs/version-6.x.x/other-topics/migrations.md

 ### Programmatic usage

-Sequelize has a sister library called [umzug](https://github.com/sequelize/umzug) for programmatically handling execution and logging of migration tasks.
+Sequelize has a sister library called [umzug](https://github.com/sequelize/umzug) for programmatically handling the execution and logging of migration tasks.